nigel42/CleanDataCourseProject/README.md

 - activityID	- (numeric 1-6)
 - subjectID	- (numeric 1-30)

-#### These variable are an average of source data over the subject and activity - see below for description of source data
+#### These variable are an average of source data over the subject and activity - see below for description of source data.
+The names were carried forward from the source to provide traceability.
 - tBodyAcc-mean()-X
 - tBodyAcc-mean()-Y
 - tBodyAcc-mean()-Z